Kentucky Senate race: Sen. McConnell projected to fend off challenge from Democrat Amy McGrath

 The race was considered a “likely Republican” win by a number of election forecasters, including the Fox News Power Rankings and the Cook Political Report.

+In his victory speech, McConnell said he would continue to act as a voice for Middle America.

+“I’m the only one of the four congressional leaders not from New York or California,” McConnell noted, likely referring to Senate Minority Leader Chuck Schumer, D-N.Y., House Speaker Nancy Pelosi, D-Calif., and House Minority Leader Kevin McCarthy, R-Calif.

-Nevertheless, challenger McGrath outraised the Senate majority leader $88 million to $55 million.
+McGrath's campaign had a strong fundraising effort, outraising the Senate majority leader $88 million to $55 million.

+“My opponent ran a spirited race,” McConnell said.
+“She stood up for her views and won a lot of votes.
+I applaud her willingness to step forward.”

 McGrath is a retired Marine Corps lieutenant colonel who served as a combat pilot and weapons systems officer in a career that included deployments to both Iraq and Afghanistan.
 She previously ran for Kentucky’s 6th Congressional District seat in 2018, losing to Rep. Andy Barr by about 10,000 votes.